 Bitumen types for road layers are a vital topic to comprehend when it comes to road construction.
-Bitumen is preferred for flexible pavements in road construction because it has many advantages over other pavement construction materials.
-This article will demonstrate the importance of bitumen in road construction and the types of bitumen for road construction.
-Furthermore, bitumen emulsion types for road layers, different bituminous materials, cutback bitumen, bitumen grade, and bitumen attributes will be highlighted in this article.
+Engineers prefer bitumen for flexible pavements in road construction because it offers many advantages over other pavement materials.
+This article explains the importance of bitumen in road construction and describes the types of bitumen used.
+It also highlights bitumen emulsion types for road layers, different bituminous materials, cutback bitumen, bitumen grades, and key attributes of bitumen.

 Bitumen types for Road layers /Flexible pavements